cisco-open/jalapeno/MicroK8s.md

 Jalapeno is very easy to deploy in this single cluster environment.

-Note: prior to deploying, we recommend setting your Internal BGP ASN, and optionally, the ASNs of any direct or transit BGP peers you wish to track.
+Note: prior to deploying, we recommend setting your Internal BGP ASN(s), and optionally, the ASNs of any direct or transit BGP peers you wish to track.
 These settings are found in:

 https://github.com/cisco-ie/jalapeno/blob/master/processors/topology/topology_dp.yaml